openflighthpc/flight-architect/README.md

-# Alces Underware
+# Flight Architect

-Tool/library for managing standard config hierarchy and template rendering under-lying Alces clusters and other Alces tools.
+Tool/library for managing standard config hierarchy and template rendering for HPC clusters and other openflightHPC tools.

 ## Supported platforms